grmgm/mingge612/README.md

 # My Portfolio

 This is my resume and portfolio, and I am looking for a Intern/Coop job.

 As a penultimate year student, I am currently studying engineering at Virginia Tech and will graduate in May 2022.

 I am currently on an F-1 visa with a valid OPT.
 Willing and able to work remotely or relocate.

-Professional fluency in both speaking, reading, and writing in Chinese and English.
+Professional fluency in both speaking, reading, and writing in Chinese, English and Japanese.

 ## Web link

 LinkedIn: [https://www.linkedin.com/in/mingming-ge/](https://www.linkedin.com/in/mingming-ge/)

 GitHub: [https://github.com/mingge612](https://github.com/mingge612)